 With time in short supply, we know you don’t want to waste valuable minutes on details that are irrelevant to your site.
 Why answer questions about liftgates or elevators if your site has no loading dock?

 To eliminate such frustrations, you need a form that uses branching logic to filter out questions that do not pertain to the site at hand.
 The form should also let you identify the types of electronics you will send.
 This step allows us, your electronics recycler, to help you determine how to safely ship the items and to provide guidance on specific packaging materials.

 The last thing the executive team of a global organization needs is to field phone calls with granular questions about how to manage electronics recycling and pickup.
 With sites spread across the globe or nation, questions are best handled by those with direct insight into the process and setup of each facility.

 Your electronics recycler should be that expert.
-Rather than having site managers contact your company’s C-level staff, everyone is better off when the e-recycler’s own experts address questions as they arise.
-Not only does it remove the burden of communication off the executive team, it also helps the recycler further tailor the process down to the finest detail to ensure the needs of each site are met.
+Rather than having site managers contact your company’s C-level staff, everyone is better off when the electronics recycler’s own experts address questions as they arise.
+Not only does it remove the burden of communication off the executive team, but it also helps the recycler further tailor the process down to the finest detail to ensure the needs of each site are met.

 The result is a robust system that provides clarity on process and roles of responsibility.
-For the OEM, the change in the flow of communication was a game changer.
+For the OEM, the change in the flow of communication was a game-changer.

 Part 3: Identify and collect relevant metrics

 Reporting and data collection can easily turn into a laborious and time-consuming endeavor without the right process in place.
 In the case of the OEM, reporting was a returning headache.
 And the issue will likely ring familiar to anyone working with several electronics recyclers, all using different reporting methods.
 Untangling data to meet the reporting requirements is a hassle you can do without.